bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 I took the opportunity to confirm that, yes, there were 9 letter-slots in both Oversight and Grand Illusion, and found a bunch of the alternate names.

 It's crazy (positive) that they made this work.
-But it's also crazy (negative) that they didn't really leave breadcrumbs on that particular trail.
+But it's also crazy (negative) that they didn't really leave breadcrumbs on that particular trail—the largest is the already-overloaded title and flavortext, and there's a lot of words that do double-duty there.

+---

 </details>